 - working with other members to raise awareness of global issues

 - critical thinking

 - effective communication

 How to Get Involved in NIRA

 NIRA membership is open to all NSU undergraduate students interested in understanding global issues and willing to work to raise awareness of the role diplomacy can play in solving pressing global issues.
-To get involved or learn more, contact the NIRA President (contact information listed below) and request to be added to the NIRA email list.
+To become a member, students must take POLS 2400 – Model United Nations, offered every fall semester.
+For more details, contact the NIRA President or faculty advisor (contact information listed below).

 Faculty Adviser: G. Nelson Bass III, J.D., Ph.D., Assistant Professor | firstname.lastname@example.org